DENdidpip/Tyler/README.md

 After that, the .exe will appear in the dist/ folder, which you can send to your friend:)

 ## P.S.: not to be used for bad intentions!!!
+Also, at first, you should test it on yourself to check if it works